ayusharyakashyap/visual-analytics-workflow/Task 2 - Life-Expectancy/ReadMe.md

-Task 2 - Life Expectancy Analysis
+##Task 2 - Life Expectancy Analysis

 ## Overview
-This project looks at life expectancy trends worldwide and focuses on Africa to understand what impacts life expectancy in that region.
-The work is divided into four steps:
+We focus on life expectancy trends. cWe have 4 rounds in this workflow.

-1. **Global Life Expectancy Analysis**
+1. *First Run**
    We start by analyzing life expectancy trends for the entire world.

-2. **Focus on Africa**
+2. **Second Run**
-   Based on the global analysis, we focus on Africa to study regional trends.
+   Based on the feedback of first run , we focus on Africa to study regional trends.

-3. **Impact of Factors**
+3. **Third Run**
    We identify and analyze different factors that affect life expectancy in African countries.
+We also implement ml models in this run.

-4. **Trends of Key Factors**
+4. **Fourth Run**
-   Finally, we look at how these important factors have changed over time in Africa.
+   We look at trends of these factors.

 ## Folder Structure
 - **Codes**